BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %point.reputation.left:15%
 ```

-### Global Point Variable
+### Global Point Placeholder

 **static**

-This variable displays the amount of global points in some category or the amount of points needed to reach a number.
+This placeholder displays the amount of global points in some category or the amount of points needed to reach a number.
 The first argument is the name of a category and the second argument is either `amount` or `left:x`, where `x` is a number.

 ```